Ron Scott

 Ron Scott Portrait ©Ron Scott

 Being a pioneer in the creation of computer images, Ron discovered that many of the software tools he required to do his work were inadequate or non-existent.
 So it became necessary to develop his own tools for image composition, special effects and film output.
 Others too were eager for these new tools and soon Ron evolved from tool user to tool maker.
-By 1988 Ron Scott, Inc. was marketing several successful computer graphics software products, including the digital film recorder driver QPR and a popular image editing and special effects package named QFX.
-These tools have evolved over the ensuing years into the mature graphics products that Ron Scott, Inc. markets today.
-You can learn more about the software offerings from Ron Scott, Inc. at http://www.qfx.com.
+By 1988 Ron Scott, Inc. was marketing several successful computer graphics software products, including the image editing and special effects package named QFX.

 You may see a portfolio of Ron’s work at: http://www.ronscott.com.